hzlzh/Alfred-Workflows/README.md

 [\[Download Link\]][11]

-Search workflows from [AlfredWorkflow.com] List API
+Search workflows from [AlfredWorkflow.com API] List

 * Get the download & released link of the workflow you search.
 * API file Cache `6 minutes`(360s)